johndangerstorey/mollusk/README.md

 ## Mollusk V2
 ![WORSHIP NOTHING](https://www.sciencealert.com/images/2017-04/processed/octopus-cephalopod-rna-evolution_1024.jpg)

-Reverently stolen from the beautifully crafted [Mollusk DAO](https://github.com/MolluskVentures/mollusk/).
+Reverently stolen from the beautifully crafted [Moloch DAO](https://github.com/MolochVentures/moloch/).
 Enabling all those energetically & supersticiously inclined to discuss governance models without casually invoking the name of a powerful demonic deity 👼 🐙 👹

 > Mollusk whose love is endless oil and stone!
 Mollusk whose soul is electricity and banks!
 Mollusk whose poverty is the specter of genius!
 Mollusk whose fate is a cloud of sexless hydrogen!
 Mollusk whose name is the Mind!